pts/dosmc/README.txt

 * int main(void) { ... }.
 Return exit code (0 means success).
   Command-line arguments are not parsed or passed.
 * int main(int argc, char **argv) { ... }.
 Return exit code (0 means success).
-  Command-line arguments are currently stubbed (argc=0, argv=0), will be parsed and passed in the future.
+  Command-line arguments are currently stubbed (argc=0, argv=NULL), will be parsed and passed in the future.
 DOS supports a command-line up to 127 bytes (excluding argv[0], the program name).
 When parsing this, the dosmc C library splits on spaces and tab, except if the entire argument